Looks like your cart is empty. Compare Travel Backpacks

 You can walk through a waterfall or white water raft down a river with a waterproof backpack, and your stuff will stay dry.

 To clarify, backpacks made with waterproof materials are not necessarily waterproof backpacks.
 A fabric can be waterproof.
 A zipper can be waterproof.
 And yet, a backpack made with waterproof fabrics and waterproof zippers may be classified as "water resistant" - not fully waterproof.

 Few travel situations require a truly waterproof backpack.
-Extreme water resistance, like what you'll find in the Outbreaker, will excel for most trips.
+Extreme water resistance, like what you'll find in the Outbreaker Collection, will excel for most trips.
 Especially city adventures.

 Creating a waterproof bag, one that keeps your stuff dry when you submerge the bag in water, is a huge endeavor.